daattali/beautiful-jekyll/_posts/2016-12-07-Texts_Classification_in_R.md

 One have quite a few choice when doing text analytics in R. The `tm` package is probably one of the most well known.
 I also came accross 3 others: `RTextTools`, `quantedea` and `tidytext`.

-`RTextTools` is using &gt; a variety of existing R packages, it is designed as a one-stop-shop for conducting supervised learning with textual data. \[...\] Overall, RTextTools offers a comprehensive approach to text classification, by interfacing with existing text pre-processing routines and machine learning algorithms and by providing new analytics functions.
+`RTextTools` is using

+> a variety of existing R packages, it is designed as a one-stop-shop for conducting supervised learning with textual data. \[...\] Overall, RTextTools offers a comprehensive approach to text classification, by interfacing with existing text pre-processing routines and machine learning algorithms and by providing new analytics functions.

 The package doesn't seem to be actively developped as of late.
 There is a [website](www.rtexttools.com/) an [R article](https://journal.r-project.org/archive/2013-1/collingwood-jurka-boydstun-etal.pdf) and the [package vignette](https://CRAN.R-project.org/package=RTextTools) for more info.